Jan Hendrik van Kinsbergen: Early life and career

 Jan Hendrik van Kinsbergen was born on 1 May 1735 in Doesburg, the eldest son of the non-commissioned officer Johann Henrich van Kinsbergen.
 His father had been born in Neunkirchen in 1706 and started his military career in the Imperial Army of the Holy Roman Emperor, and originally spelled his family name as "Ginsberg".
 When van Kinsbergen was six, he moved with his parents in 1741 to Elburg.
 Three years later, he left with his father for the Southern Netherlands and at the age of nine enlisted in the Dutch States Army during the War of the Austrian Succession, leaving the army and returning home in 1748.
 Reading the biography of Michiel de Ruyter by Gerard Brandt, he decided to become a naval officer as well and went to the naval academy of Groningen, where he was trained as an engineer between 1751 and 1755.
-In 1756, he joined the Dutch States Navy as a midshipman on Weststellingerwerf and on 16 March 1758 was promote to lieutenant on Maarssen, which was part of the Admiralty of Amsterdam.
+In 1756, he joined the Dutch States Navy as a midshipman on Weststellingerwerf and on 16 March 1758 was promoted to lieutenant on the Maarsen, which was part of the Admiralty of Amsterdam.

 Van Kinsbergen had three younger brothers; two enlisted in the Prussian Army; the youngest, Jan Hermanus, worked for the Dutch East India Company (VOC), but in 1770 was cashiered as a captain when his ship Leimuiden with a cargo of gold bars got stuck on the rocks of Boa Vista, Cape Verde.
 The ship was lost and Jan Hermanus returned four months after the shipwreck with 318 of the crew members.
 Jan Hermanus would be later appointed a naval captain through the influence of Jan Hendrik, embarrassing the latter by becoming involved in several major accidents.
 Jan Hendrik started serving on Amazone in 1761; he was made commander of the frigate Swieten on 13 October 1763.